How to Split Large ‘tar’ Archive into Multiple Files of Certain Size

 The whole idea is simple, as we have illustrated above, you simply need to know and understand how to use the various options of tar and split utilities.

-You can refer to their manual entry pages of to learn more other options and perform some complex operations or you can go through the following article to learn more about tar command.
+You can refer to their manual entry pages of to learn more about other options and perform some complex operations or you can go through the following article to learn more about tar command.

 For any questions or further tips, you can share your thoughts via the comment section below.